 House training a puppy

 Your dog will probably never learn to use your human bathroom.
-But training your puppy to know where (and when) it is appropriate for him to poo and pee is important – and it’s probably already on your mind.
+But training your puppy to know where (and when) it is appropriate for him to poo and pee is important – and how to do so is on most dog owners' minds the second they bring their puppy home.

 The key thing with potty training is to be consistent.
 Never punish your dog for going to the toilet in an inappropriate place.
 At best, he won’t understand you.
 At worst, he’ll misunderstand you, be afraid of you discovering his excrement, and start to do it in hidden places around the house.
 Remember young puppies don't always have control over their bladders - you can't blame them for that.